-Action Plan 3: Actively use the SORNA (Sex Offender Registration and registered in another jurisdiction.
+Action Plan 3: Actively use the SORNA (Sex Offender Registration and offenders who have never registered in Hawaii but who may have registered in another jurisdiction.

-Notification Act) Exchange Portal to request information on offenders who have never registered in Hawaii but who may have statewide registry.
+Notification Act) Exchange Portal to request information on

-The measure of success is more registered covered offenders in the
+The measure of success is more registered covered offenders in the statewide registry.